-The School strives to attain the highest standards in Independent Education based on a Quaker ethos.
+The School strives to attain the highest standards in independent education based on a Quaker ethos.
 The School is a member of the Friends' Schools' Council, the Quaker group of schools which together promote Quaker education.
 The School networks with other independent and state schools.
 It also co-operates with a number of other charities in an on-going endeavour to widen public access to facilities and to provide a rounded education for pupils within a Quaker environment.
-The School also benefits from Sibford School Foundation, which acts as the fundraising body of the School, an established Old Scholars' Association (SOSA) and an active Parent, Staff and Friends' Association (PSFA).
+The School also benefits from the work of the Sibford School Foundation, which acts as the fundraising body of the School, an established Old Scholars' Association (SOSA), and an active Parent, Staff and Friends' Association (PSFA).